 Honorable Mention – The Front Yard at Ellis Island: While not located on the Strip per se, Ellis Island is a short walk behind Bally’s and likely worth the trek due to its high-quality value offerings.
 Offered as a part of their brunch menu are waffles, pancakes, steak and eggs, and breakfast sandwiches among other items.
 Best yet, it’s relatively cheap with many items costing less than $10.
 View the full menu.

-Brunch Downtown Las Vegas
+Brunch in Downtown Las Vegas

 Therapy: As brunch options on Fremont Street go, few match that of Therapy.
-Included in their menu is “The Hangover Steak”, french toast, chicken and waffles, an omelette, and even a superfood oatmeal bowl.
+Included in their menu is “The Hangover Steak”, french toast, chicken and waffles, an omelet, and even a superfood oatmeal bowl.
 Best yet, all brunch menu items are under $19, with most coming in the $13-$15 range.
 See the full menu.

 Freedom Beat at Downtown Grand: A short walk from the Fremont Street Experience, Freedom Beat offers an extensive brunch menu with the average entree costing only $15.
 With options like burgers, eggs, strawberry stuffed French toast, crab cake benedict, and more, you are sure to find something you’ll enjoy.
 View the full menu.